dsnezhkov/zombieant/README.md

 ##### 0x2:B: Embedding Interpeters

-We want interpreters for speed, but also sometimes for a great deal of reflection EDR might get blind unraveling the call chain to a verified IoC.
+We want interpreters and dynamic code for speed of development, yes, but also for a great deal of reflection.
+EDRs might just get blind tracing such a call chain to a verified IoC.

 So, we "evade into reflection and back", sort of as a side benefit to our dynamic code prototyping.